skip to content

 The main body of the dissertation, running from the first page of the introduction until the last page of the conclusions, shall not exceed 40 pages nor exceed 12,000 words in length (including tables and footnotes).
 Students should ensure the main body of their dissertation (page 3 onwards) as well as any appendices do not contain direct personal identifiers (i.e. their name or their CRSID).

-Examiners and Assessors are permitted to judge your work only through study of your dissertation, although they will require your original source code to be available for them to refer to in cases where clarification is needed.
+Examiners and Assessors are only required to read your dissertation and might not look at your code, although they will require your original source code to be available for them to refer to in cases where clarification is needed.

 To facilitate the assessment process, the Examiners require the top-level structure of the dissertation to be strictly as follows: